Robert Whittaker (fighter): Post-Middleweight Championship

 Whittaker was scheduled to face Jared Cannonier on 7 March 2020 at UFC 248.
 However, on 15 January 2020, it was announced Whittaker pulled out of the bout for undisclosed reasons.
 In late April 2020, Whittaker revealed in an interview that he withdrew from the bout and training altogether due to burnout.

-Whittaker faced Darren Till on 26 July 2020 at UFC on ESPN: Whittaker vs. Till.
+Whittaker faced Darren Till on 26 July 2020 at UFC on ESPN 14.
 He won the fight via unanimous decision.

 Whittaker faced Jared Cannonier on 24 October 2020 at UFC 254.
 He won the fight via unanimous decision.

 Whittaker was scheduled to face Paulo Costa on 17 April 2021 at UFC on ESPN 22.
 However, on 16 March Costa withdrew from the fight due to illness, and he was replaced by Kelvin Gastelum.
 Whittaker won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 A rematch between Whittaker and Adesanya for the UFC Middleweight Championship took place on 12 February 2022 at UFC 271.
 Whittaker lost the bout via unanimous decision.

 Whittaker was scheduled to face Marvin Vettori on 11 June 2022 at UFC 275.
 However, Whittaker withdrew for undisclosed reasons.
 The pair was rescheduled to meet at UFC Fight Night 209 on 3 September 2022.
 Whittaker won the fight via unanimous decision.

 Whittaker was scheduled to face Paulo Costa on 12 February 2023, at UFC 284.
 However, Costa disputed the official announcement by the promotion indicating he had never signed a contract and the fight would not take place.

 Whittaker faced Dricus du Plessis in a UFC Middleweight title eliminator fight on 8 July 2023, at UFC 290.
 In an upset, he lost the fight via technical knockout in the second round.

 Whittaker faced Paulo Costa on 17 February 2024, at UFC 298.
 After surviving a head kick at the end of the first round, Whittaker rebounded and won the bout by unanimous decision.

 Whittaker was scheduled to face Khamzat Chimaev on 22 June 2024, at UFC on ABC 6.
 However, Chimaev withdrew due to illness and was replaced by Ikram Aliskerov.
 He defeated Aliskerov by knockout in the first round.
 This fight earned him another Performance of the Night award.

 Whittaker ended up facing Khamzat Chimaev on 26 October 2024 at UFC 308.
 He lost the fight via a face-crank submission in the first round resulting in a dislocated jaw.

 Whittaker faced former ONE Middleweight and Light Heavyweight World Champion Reinier de Ridder in the main event on 26 July 2025 at UFC on ABC 9.
 He lost the fight by split decision.
 9 out of 16 media outlets scored the bout for de Ridder.

+Move to light heavyweight

+Whittaker made his light heavyweight debut against Nikita Krylov on July 11, 2026, at UFC 329.
+He won the fight by technical knockout in the third round.